jloveric/language-interpolation/README.md

 # Natural Language Generation with High Order Layers
 High order and piecewise networks for natural language generation (see [here](https://github.com/jloveric/high-order-layers-torch) for a description of High order layers being used).
 The typical high order network design with piecewise polynomial layers here is a fully connected network where each link has multiple segments.
 Only one segment in a link is active for each input so the network sparsity is determined by the number of segments.
-So all though it looks like a standard MLP, the structure is more complicated and is a form of routing network with piecwise polynomials.
+Although it looks like a standard MLP, the structure is more complicated and is a form of routing network with piecewise polynomials.

 ![image](images/language-interpolation-drawing.png)

 # Dataset

-Data from project gutenberg are used, either single or multiple books.
+Data from project Gutenberg are used, either single or multiple books.
 Training is done on the character level.
 A pytorch lightning data module for project Gutenberg has been implemented for data loading.

 # Language interpolation of Books
 Run with nevergrad